micco00x/NLP-Chatbot/README.md

 ~~~~
 python3 download_kb.py
 ~~~~
+The knowledge base will be saved on a JSON file in the folder `resources`.

 ## How to Generate a Vocabulary
 To generate a vocabulary from the knowledge base simply type from the terminal: